worldline/angular-training/docs/src/forms/README.md

 ## Reactive forms

-Reactive forms allow to bind the whole form field to its counterpart in the component class.
+Reactive forms allow to bind the whole HTML form element to its counterpart in the component class.
 This allows to combine the features of `ngModel` and form field references into a single concept which is a `FormControl` for a single form field and a `FormGroup` for a group of form fields.
 Please note that `FormControl`, `FormGroup` and other reactive form elements are defined in the `ReactiveFormsModule`.